Skip to content

 Map Screen

-Shows the Google Map of the selected logs.
-Useful to see the geographical effects.
-Click on the Type button to circle through different map types
+This screen shows a Google Map for the selected logs, which is useful for spotting geographical effects.
+Click the Type button to cycle through the different map styles.

 Video Screen